mautic/mautic-documentation/pages/05.Campaigns/01.Creating Campaigns/docs.en.md

 # Creating campaigns

-Creating campaigns is a simple process.
-When you create a new campaign, you perform the basic administrative tasks such as, choosing a name for the campaign, creating a description, assigning a category, and define publishing information for the campaign.
+Creating campaigns is a central part of the Marketing Automation process.

 At the heart of the campaign creation is the campaign builder that handles the finer details of building a campaign.
 A campaign builder is where you build your actual campaign.